 No one's going to wear a respirator while serving martinis or dealing a blackjack game.
 Separating smokers from nonsmokers, cleaning the air, and ventilating buildings won't keep nonsmokers from being exposed.

-"Unfortunately, the individual worker has limited options," says Susanna Von Essen, MD, a University of Nebraska Medical Center professor of internal medicine in the division of pulmonary, critical care, sleep, and allergy.
+"Unfortunately, the individual worker has limited options," says Susanna Von Essen, MD.
+She's a University of Nebraska Medical Center professor of internal medicine in the division of pulmonary, critical care, sleep, and allergy.

-2. Housekeeping and Cleaning.
+2. Housekeeping and Cleaning

 Some release volatile organic compounds, which can contribute to chronic respiratory problems and allergic reactions.
 Read labels and follow instructions.

-3. Health Care.
+3. Health Care

 Doctors, nurses, and other people who work in hospitals, medical offices, or nursing homes are at increased risk for lung diseases such as tuberculosis, influenza, and severe acute respiratory syndrome (SARS).

-4. Hair Styling.
+4. Hair Styling

 Good ventilation is important.
 Because wearing a respirator might cause appointments to cancel, know what's in the products you're working with.
 If they're not safe, find a safer product.